jiachenyee/IDAssignment2/README.md

   - Purpose:
       - To provide more information about the selected products, allowing them to make a more informed decision before purchasing.
   - Description
-      - Under the product name, filters such as Vegan, Halal and Allergens are added for users so that they are aware of the dietary preferences present in this selected product.
+      - Under the product name, filters such as Vegan, Halal and Allergens are added for users so that they are aware of the dietary preferences and other important details present in this selected product.
-      - These filters also include the cateogory type for easier reference.
+      - These filters also include the cateogory type for easier reference and they vary among the different products.
-      - They vayr
   - {display}
-  - For each product in the Products Page, there are filters added at the bottom of the product name to provide more information such as Vegan and Halal for better understanding of the product.
-For the collated products in each category are also provided with the relevent filters containing the product category name for easier reference.
-  - {display}

-- Products Dipslay
+- Products Display
   - Location:
       - Category Page
   - Purpose:
-      - This feature givs users a variety of items to choose from based on their preferred category.
+      - To give users a variety of items to choose from based on their preferred category.
   - Description
-      - Upon selecting the product category in the Home Page, users will be redirected to a new page where all the products of that category will be displayed in format of cards.
+      - Upon selecting the product category in the Home Page, users will be redirected to a new page where all the products of that category will be displayed in card-format.
       - Due to limitations, only 10 products of the 6 different category will be shown.
       - Clicking on any products will bring the user to the selected Product Page.
   - {display}